 Problem-based learning is a cornerstone of our engineering-infused curriculum.
 You will work in teams alongside Carle Illinois’ top faculty to solve authentic, real-world healthcare problems—just like you will in your career as a physician-innovator.
 Ultimately a more enjoyable experience, this self-directed learning primes and scaffolds your training so you gain deeper understanding of the material and come away with enhanced skills that you’ll retain for life.

 Each week you will explore, through the lens of engineering, interrelated concepts centered around one or two real-life medical cases that you’ll work through with a small group of like-minded problem-solvers.
 Rather than separate physiology, anatomy and pharmacology courses, for example, you will explore all of these issues around a real patient’s case.
 As a team, you will figure out what you need to learn and understand how to deal with a patient, and future patients, who present with similar problems.

-Your innovation pod—a cohort of eight student peers—will serve as your home for learning, mentoring and development across all four years of the curriculum.
+Your innovation pod will serve as your home for learning, mentoring and development across all four years of the curriculum.
 During Phase I of the curriculum, you will work with your cohort on cases under the guidance of a faculty Medical Education Facilitator.
 You will develop longitudinal relationships with your facilitator mentors and physical diagnosis mentors.
 Your innovation pod promotes peer mentorship as well.

 Inter-professional Learning Environment